-- (a) Entering into a deposit and sale agreement with the depositor for the purchase of private student loans, servicing agreements supporting the student loans (referred to in this prospectus supplement as the "trust student loans") acquired by the trust from the depositor on the closing date, the Indenture dated as of June 1, 2006 between the trust and U.S. Bank National Association, as indenture trustee (we refer to this agreement as the "indenture"), and all related agreements, documents and instruments; - (b) Issuing notes under the indenture; - (c) Issuing certificates under the trust agreement; - (d) Undertaking all rights, duties and obligations under the trust's agreements; and - (e) Entering into and performing under the related agreements, documents or instruments and otherwise engaging in any lawful act or activity under Delaware law governing statutory trusts, so long as the same are necessary, appropriate or suitable to accomplish the object or purposes described in (a), (b), (c) and (d).
+- (a) Entering into a deposit and sale agreement with the depositor for the purchase of private student loans, servicing agreements supporting the student loans (referred to in this prospectus supplement as the "trust student loans") acquired by the trust from the depositor on the closing date, the Indenture dated as of September 1, 2006 between the trust and U.S. Bank National Association, as indenture trustee (we refer to this agreement as the "indenture"), and all related agreements, documents and instruments; - (b) Issuing notes under the indenture and the liquidity note under the liquidity note agreement; - (c) Issuing certificates under the trust agreement;

+- (d) Undertaking all rights, duties and obligations under the trust's agreements; and - (e) Entering into and performing under the related agreements, documents or instruments and otherwise engaging in any lawful act or activity under Delaware law governing statutory trusts, so long as the same are necessary, appropriate or suitable to accomplish the object or purposes described in (a), (b), (c) and (d).